apache/parquet-format/VariantShredding.md

         else:
             # this is a shredded primitive
-            assert value is null, "shredded primitive must not conflict with variant value"
+            assert value is None, "shredded primitive must not conflict with variant value"

             return primitive_to_variant(typed_value)

-    elif value is not null:
+    elif value is not None:
         return Variant(metadata, value)

     else: